-- To receive a composite video signal, you need an RCA-style video or A/V cable.
-See your local computer or electronics dealer for purchase information. - To receive a component video signal, you need a D-sub, 15-pin, component-to-VGA video cable.
+- To connect a computer through its VGA port to the projector's BNC ports, you need a VGA-to-5-BNC cable or adapter.
+You can purchase one from Epson or an authorized Epson reseller. - To receive a composite video signal, you need an RCA-style video or A/V cable.
+See your local computer or electronics dealer for purchase information. - To receive an S-Video signal, you need an S-Video cable compatible with your device.
+See your local computer or electronics dealer for purchase information. - To receive a component video signal, you need a component-to-BNC or a D-sub, 15-pin, component-to-VGA video cable or adapter.
 You can purchase one from Epson or an authorized Epson reseller. - To receive an HDMI signal, you need a compatible HDMI cable.
 You can purchase one from Epson or an authorized Epson reseller.